Vivek9gupta/Amazon_clone_1/README.md

 # This is my first frontend web development project using HTML and CSS.
-I built an Amazon clone in just 2 days.
-Made byVivek
+I built an Amazon clone in just 2 days. <br>
+Made by Vivek